-OBSERVATION SIGN-OFF SHEET UNIT 211 TEMPORARILY ATTACH HAIR TO ENHANCE A STYLE (CH7) WHAT YOU MUST COVER (CONTINUED)
+UNIT 211 TEMPORARILY ATTACH HAIR

+TO ENHANCE A STYLE (CH7)

-Advice and recommendationsTick the advice and recommendations g give all the advice and recommendation
+Tick the advice and recommendations given in each observation.
+You must give all the advice and recommendations.

 1 2

 How to maintain the attachment system 0 0 0 0

 Time interval between services 0 0 0 0

 Present and future products and services 0 0 0 0

 1 2

-Observation 0 0 0 0
+Observation \circ \circ \bigcirc 0

 Date achieved

 Candidate signature

 Assessor signature

 IQA signature (if sampled)

 EQA signature (if sampled)